DraconDev/rusti/README.md

 # Azumi 2.0

-**Type-Safe, Zero-Cost HTML Templates for Rust & Axum.**
+**Type-Safe, Compile-Time Validated HTML Templates for Rust & Axum.**

-Azumi is an opinionated, compile-time HTML macro that enforces best practices.
-It blocks anti-patterns (like `<style>` tags and inline scripts) while embracing utility-first CSS frameworks like Tailwind to ensure your code is maintainable, secure, and IDE-friendly.
+Azumi is the **strictest** HTML template system for Rust.
+It validates your CSS at compile time with **location-specific errors**, enforces component-scoped styling, and ensures **zero dead CSS**.
+Every class you use must be defined.
+Every class you define must be used.
+No exceptions.

 ---